solo-io/workshops/istio-day2/1-understand-istio/02-install-istio.md

-# Lab 2 :: Install Istio
+# Lab 2 :: Installing Istio

 In the previous lab we saw how Envoy works.
 We also saw that Envoy needs a control plane to configure it in a dynamic environment like a cloud platform built on containers or Kubernetes.